byte4RR4Y/rpi5-image-builder/README.md

 # To build an SD-Card image follow the instructions after:
     sudo ./build.sh

+You will find your image in the output folder.

 # Adding custom packages to install
     -If you want to add packages to install, append it to config/app-packages/pkg.txt instead of modifying the Dockerfile